Summary

 Launched in 2021, the Kia EV6 is the Korean brand’s first production car that has been specifically designed as an all-electric model and is closely related to the Ioniq 5 from sister brand Hyundai.

 The EV6 debuts new and very bold styling, and comes in single-motor two-wheel-drive form or with dual-motor four-wheel-drive.
-Buyers are able to choose it on the emphasis on range, which depending on model stretches up to a battery range of 316 miles between charges, or performance, the flagship GT version boasting a sub four-second 0-62mph time.
+Buyers are able to choose it on the emphasis on range, which in the 2024 facelifted range stretches up to a battery range of 361 miles (depending on model), or performance, with the flagship GT version boasting a sub four-second 0-62mph time.

 Like the Polestar 2 and Hyundai Ioniq 5, the Kia EV6 sits slightly higher than a regular petrol-engined car but lower than an SUV.